dratini0/badge-website/docs/TiLDA_MK3/Introduction_to_badge_hacking.md

 pin.high()
 ```

-Of course, thats a bit of a pain to do every time we want the LED on, so
+Of course, that would be a bit of a pain to do every time we want the LED on, so
 let's make an app!

 **The App**